DanHodges/TheologicalDictionary/atonement-its-nature.md

 # Atonement—its Nature
-Definition of Atonement—its Nature coming soon.
+The definition of Atonement—its Nature is coming soon!